tom--/data-mapper/README.md

 The "master" branch contains the [Yii 2 Basic Project Template](https://github.com/yiisoft/yii2-app-basic).

-The "rating" branch has a trivial database-wrapper application for user to rate movies implemented using one conception of the data mapper concept using Yii 2.
+The "rating" branch has a trivial database-wrapper application for users to rate movies implemented using one conception of the data mapper concept using Yii 2.

 ### The general idea